theo012210/theo012210.github.io/README.md

 - Medium includes minim to quaver but no triplets
 - Difficult includes all from medium in addition to that, semiquaver and triplets.
 - Expert includes crotchet to semiquaver.

+## Responsive layout

+The options area that shows the notation choices is responsive:

+- On wide screens, option cards flex to fill the row.
+- Around tablet width (≤ 900px), cards prefer a two-column layout.
+- On small screens (≤ 520px), cards stack in a single column.

+The SVG notation scales to the card width via CSS, so content remains readable as the window narrows.